phillip9933/LGInputSwitch/README.md

 ---

 ## Credits & Licenses
 - **amildahl/amdddc-windows** — Original CLI and approach for AMD+LG I²C input switching.
-  https://github.com/amildahl/amdddc-windows
+This project is essentially a tray-based wrapper with UI/hotkeys around that approach so HUGE thanks to them for their work. https://github.com/amildahl/amdddc-windows
 - **nlohmann/json** — MIT
   https://github.com/nlohmann/json